 Several over-the-counter products, such as peroxide-based products and white strips, have been proven to work well for a long time now.
 So, you could consider using those or have your dentist make a home tray that can hold bleaching material.
 For deep-seated yellow teeth, you can always visit the dentist for a whitening treatment.
 Or for a simple everyday teeth whitening routine, use fluoride toothpaste.
 It whitens as well as strengthens your teeth.

-Call us (925) 855-1604 or schedule an online appointment with Dr. Wong for a consultation at our office in San Ramon, CA.
+Call us at (925) 855-1604 or schedule an online appointment with Dr. Wong for a consultation at our office in San Ramon, CA.